trimble-oss/website-modus.trimble.com/content/community-submission-guidelines.md

 hideToc: true
 ---

 A design pattern has been defined as “a **proven** solution to a **common** problem within **specified context**.”
-For a design pattern to be trusted and reliable, it had to have been tested by users.
+For a design pattern to be trusted and reliable, it has to be tested by users.
 The pattern needs to also address a recurring problem that might solve a problem for multiple products and users.
 The designer or developer who chooses to use this pattern must also have some guidance as to the context of usage: when is this pattern going to be most effective?
 When should I use it in my product and when should I not?

 ## Core Elements of a Design Pattern